rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DE: I believe you.
 I'll move it back to there.

-DE The other things at the last meeting.
+DE: The other things at the last meeting.
 We considered some changes to the `group` object.
 The `group` property is only created if there are any matches.
 It was proposed to always create the `group` object or share a frozen empty instance that you get on a match that doesn't use groups.

 TF: Dan, can you show us again the difference in the patterns when destructuring the groups?